2020

 General Objective:

-- To plan for the ninth annual University Press Week.
+• To plan for the thirteenth annual University Press Week, November 11-15, 2024

 What is University Press Week?

 November 11-17, 2012 was the first annual University Press Week, an opportunity to raise awareness of the work of university presses within their communities and around the world.
 University presses and other nonprofit scholarly publishers perform invaluable services for the scholarly establishment—researchers, teachers, librarians, and the rest of the university community—but also for the broader world of readers, and ultimately to society itself.
-While AAUP members undertake this work year round and individually highlight and communicate what they do, University Press Week allows us to celebrate the value and quality of university presses with one voice.
+While AUPresses members undertake this work year-round and individually highlight and communicate what they do, University Press Week allows us to celebrate the value and quality of university presses with one voice.